Sen. Patty Murray slams House Republicans, urges vote on bipartisan plan to avert government shutdown

 Murray pointed to her work for months with Appropriations Vice Chair Sen. Susan Collins, R-Maine, to hold public hearings and committee votes on a dozen regular appropriations bills — an orderly process she said the public expects from its leaders in a Senate that is evenly split between the parties.

-By contrast, House Republican have voted to advance partisan spending bills that stand no shot of Senate passage.
+By contrast, House Republicans have voted to advance partisan spending bills that stand no shot of Senate passage.

 McCarthy also put up for a House vote a stopgap spending bill that would have imposed strict border security provisions and cut most domestic programs by 30 percent.
 The measure failed Friday amid opposition from all Democrats and 21 House Republicans.
 (Both of Washington’s House Republican Representatives, Dan Newhouse and Cathy McMorris Rodgers, voted in favor of the plan.)